Contact details

 Have a question about seagrass, our projects or just want to get in touch?
-You can reach us via email using the address below. 🙂
+Use the contact form below or drop us an email at info@projectseagrass.org

-We endeavour to respond to enquiries as quickly as possible but sometimes take a while due to our busy workload and small team.
+We endeavour to respond to enquiries as quickly as possible but we appreciate your patience as we have a small team and a busy workload.

 Seagrass restoration is just part of what we do to work towards seagrass conservation.
 Unfortunately, our restoration project is not a verified carbon offsetting scheme.